packit/packit.dev/content/source-git/work-with-source-git/create-source-git.md

 be uploaded to dist-git's lookaside-cache.

 `downstream_package_name` tells `packit` the name of the package.

+`specfile_path` specifies where the specfile is to be found.

 `patch_generation_ignore_paths` lists the paths which should be ignored when generating downstream patches, to be added in dist-git.
 As `.distro` is the